cehuiren/cehuiren.github.io/_posts/2013-10-05-ord-OpenRoads-Designer-Project-File-management.md

 - No holdovers(e.g. line styles,fonts,etc.) from previous versions

 ## GeoCoordinate Systems
--Assign coordinate system for the project
+- Assign coordinate system for the project
  - Allows you to easily consume other similar data (e.g. DEM files)
  - Allows you to easily integrate with other software(e.g. Google Earth)